 For example, the recent study by professor Audrey van der Meer, who used the latest technology to examine students’ brain activity, says that writing by hand equals better learning.
-If you want to know how it works and how it can help you while you study, read on!
+If you want to know how it works and how it can help you while you study, read on with insights from Writepaper!

 Writing by Hand vs Typing: The Main Differences

 Did you ever hear older people say that pushing computer buttons isn’t the same as writing “for real”?
 Well, turns out, they are right!
 According to scientists, handwriting is good training for our neuromotorics, which is about the relationship between our movements and brain activity.
 More complicated movements and letters with fine details mean better cerebral fitness.
 Still, the real question is, how can this activity help students in college?